yasku/gone/README.md

 ## Why

 A year ago we migrated from Ubuntu to macOS.
 On Linux, you `apt remove` something and it's gone.
 Clean.
 Predictable.
 On macOS, you drag an app to Trash and hope for the best.
+Maybe you just want to see your RAM or CPU usage and find that PID or app.
+One command, one tab.

 **It's never gone.**